 The Juan March Foundation Museum is located in a 17th-century building and presents works from 20th-century Spanish artists.

 Originally conceived as a home, the museum was remodeled by architect Guillem Reynés i Font as an art gallery to house part of the Juan March Foundation collection.
-The foundation’s main headquarter, however, is located in Madrid.
+The foundation’s main headquarters, however, is located in Madrid.

-The Museu d’Art Espanyol Contemporani Fundación Juan March is located on Carrer de Sant Miquel 11 and open from Monday to Friday between 10 a. m. and 6.30 p. m. and Saturdays from 10.30 a. m. to 2 p. m.
+The Museu d’Art Espanyol Contemporani Fundación Juan March is located on Carrer de Sant Miquel 11 and is open from Monday to Friday between 10 a. m. and 6.30 p. m. and Saturdays from 10.30 a. m. to 2 p. m.

 The entrance is free.